How Puerto Rico became a Game Changer of the USA Political Landscape!

 “Observing, reading and listening are arts that many failed to treasure and learn!”

-The November 2017 elections results, in battleground states like Virginia, North Carolina and New Jersey proves that the influx of American citizens from Puerto Rico are changing the political panorama.
-The elections of Vi Lyles, as mayor of Charlotte, North Carolina, Ralph S. Northam as governor of Virginia with 54% of the votes and Phillip Murphy in New Jersey, who received 85% of the Hispanic votes shows that the American political landscape is changing.
+The November 2017 elections results, in battleground states like Virginia, North Carolina and New Jersey proves that the influx of American citizens from Puerto Rico are changing the National political panorama.
+The elections of Vi Lyles, as mayor of Charlotte, North Carolina, Ralph S. Northam as governor of Virginia with 54% of the votes and Phillip Murphy in New Jersey, who received 85% of the Hispanic votes shows that the American political landscape is changing fast.
 The 2017 election results was a referendum of the Donald J. Trump abysmal presidency.

 This week President Donald J. Trump gave an audience to the Governor of the territory of Puerto Rico, Dr. Ricardo Rosselló in the Oval Office with a nationally broadcast press conference.
 The first time, that a territorial governor receives the “imperial treatment” given to head of states.
 In an interview with a Florida radio network I was asked about this generous presidential treatment.
 I responded, “the political landscape in key battleground states was changed by hurricane María.
 There is no free lunch in Washington.”